junhee-ko/jekyll-kojunhee.github.io/_posts/2018-04-09-Bridge Pattern.md

 - Intent

-  - Decouples abstraction from implementation so that the two can vary independently.
+  - decouple an abstraction from its implementation so that the two can vary independently.

 - Implementation